Lynching of Paul Reed and Will Cato: Indictment and trial

 The troops from Savannah arrived in Statesboro the morning of August 15.
 Cato's trial was on the afternoon of August 15.
-The militia escorted Reed and Cato to the county courthouse for Cato's trial that afternoon.
+The militia escorted Reed and Cato to the Bulloch County Courthouse for Cato's trial that afternoon.
 Although Cato was the defendant, the testimony was primarily about Reed's role in the crime.
 Cato denied participating in the crime.
 He testified that Reed and three other men had told him about their plan to rob Hodges, but Cato said he had refused to join them.
 The jury found Cato guilty after eight minutes of deliberation.
 The militia escorted Reed and Cato back to the jail after the trial.
 The troops guarded the jail that night while groups of men, some of whom had been drinking, wandered through the town's streets, at one point fruitlessly calling for Judge Daley to speak to them.
 The next morning Reed and Cato were returned by the militia to the courthouse for Reed's trial.
 Reed claimed that he had loaned his shoes, which were found at the Hodges' farm, to another member of the Before Day Club.
 He admitted to standing watch while other members of the club went to rob Hodges, and said he had run away and hid himself when he heard the murders being committed.
 The jury quickly found Reed guilty.
 Judge Daley sentenced both men to be hanged on September 9.